larsthorup/spike/scenes/intro/index.md

 # Config
- - Title: Case intro
+ - title: Case intro
- - Next: brad
+ - next: brad

 # Description
 You are a country manager in ISS Voldavia, working with a senior leadership team of 5.